telicent-oss/smart-caches-core/docs/data-security/index.md

 #### Decision vs Enforcement

-As described above from an application perspective the `Authorizer` is the thing that makes decisions about what a user can and cannot do within the Platform.
+As described above from an application perspective the `Authorizer` is the thing that makes decisions about what data a user can access within the Platform.
 However, this does not mean that in practical terms it is the `Authorizer` in the application that is actually making those decisions, it may be merely enforcing decisions already made elsewhere, or made on demand by some other service.

 Depending on the security model being implemented an `Authorizer` may act as purely a Policy Enforcement Point (PEP), or as both a Policy Decision Point (PDP) and a Policy Enforcement Point.
-If the labels and the user attributes contain all the data necessary to make a decision then the authorizer acts as the PDP and PEP.
+If the labels and the user attributes contain all the data necessary to make a decision then the authorizer acts as both the PDP and PEP.
 However, for some plugins they may wish to have a central PDP in which case the `Authorizer` may act purely as a PEP, handing off the actual decision to the central PDP.

 Bear in mind that given the fine-grained nature of security application in the platform plugin authors will need to determine their acceptable performance trade offs.
 An application may ask the `Authorizer` to make many access